Jessica Alves: Biography

 Alves has had several episodes of surgery, including nose jobs which resulted in the loss of her sense of smell.
 Soon after that experience she underwent surgery in Brazil to inject a gel into her arms to make them look more muscular.
-She lost use of both arms for a while and the experience led her to seek psychotherapy.
-In 2013, Alves was diagnosed with body dysmorphia; a “mental health condition where a person spends an obsessive amount of time worrying about flaws in their appearance”.
+She lost use of both arms for a while, and the experience led her to seek psychotherapy.
+In 2013, Alves was diagnosed with body dysmorphic disorder; a “mental health condition where a person spends an obsessive amount of time worrying about flaws in their appearance”.

 Alves appeared on the American reality series Botched in 2017 (season 4, episode 4), where cosmetic surgeons attempt to improve unsuccessful cosmetic surgeries.
 Paul Nassif refused to undertake additional rhinoplasty on Alves, noting the nasal passages were blocked with scarring, nasal tissue had not recovered from previous surgeries, and Alves was at risk of substantial necrosis.

 As of 2018, Alves had homes in London and Marbella, Spain, and was a regular presenter on television.
 She has a sizeable monthly pension from inheritance from her grandparents, and rents properties in Puerto Banús in Spain to tourists.
 Her net worth in 2018 was estimated at over £30 million.
-In 2018, Alves travelled between London and Brazil for work and found that being widely recognised, and being asked for selfies, had its downside, and felt a new freedom when cross dressing as Jessica.
+In 2018, Alves travelled between London and Brazil for work and found that being widely recognised, and being asked for selfies, had its downside, and felt a new freedom when cross-dressing as Jessica.
 The idea of transitioning gender identity, outwardly, to permanently being female was put on hold, in part because of objections from her father.